A Beginner’s Guide to Making a Budget

 - Monthly Accounts Payable – Includes rent, utilities, school fees, and child support.

 - Insurance – Includes car insurance, life insurance, and health insurance.

-- Transportation – Includes public transportation, gas for car, and car maintenance.
+- Transportation – Includes public transportation, gas for the car, and car maintenance.

 Examples of wants include: